27medkamal/tmux-session-wizard/README.md

 ### Features

-`prefix + T` - displays a pop-up with [fzf](https://github.com/junegunn/fzf) which displays the existing sessions followed by recently accessed directories (using [zoxide](https://github.com/ajeetdsouza/zoxide)).
+`prefix + T` (customisable) - displays a pop-up with [fzf](https://github.com/junegunn/fzf) which displays the existing sessions followed by recently accessed directories (using [zoxide](https://github.com/ajeetdsouza/zoxide)).
 Choose the session or the directory and voila!
 You're in that session.
 If the session doesn't exist, it will be created.

 ### Required
 You must have [fzf](https://github.com/junegunn/fzf), [zoxide](https://github.com/ajeetdsouza/zoxide) installed and available in your path.